Revelation: Chapter 1

 Hades or Sheol

-Hades and Sheol are the same word, the former being in Greek and the latter in Hebrew.
-Both words describe the same place.
-Since the fall of man through Adam, until the resurrection of Jesus Christ, all who died were sent to Hades, the righteous to the good side of Hades, and the unrighteous to the bad side of Hades.
-The Lord described the state and condition of Hades in His response to the scoffing of the Pharisees toward Him and His teaching.
-The Lord used this occasion to describe the plight of the rich man and Lazarus after their deaths, Luke 16:19-31.
+Jesus used illustrations such as the parable of the rich man and Lazarus, Luke 16:19-31, to highlight the stark differences in their destinies, until the resurrection of Jesus, in His response to the scoffing of the Pharisees toward Him and His teaching.
 The point of this discourse was not to describe Hades, but to warn the Pharisees against their love for money, and justification before man rather than God.
-Nevertheless, there are many interesting details in this discourse to draw upon in understanding this place.
+Nevertheless, there are many interesting details to draw upon in understanding this place.
 Both the righteous and the unrighteous occupied Hades, but they were separated into two areas by a great chasm.
-The righteous were well provided for; it was paradise, Luke 23:41.
+The righteous were well provided for; it was paradise, Luke 23:43.
 The term paradise was used to describe both the area the righteous occupied in Hades prior to Christ's resurrection, and the third heaven as Paul describes in 2Corinthians 12:4.
-Unlike the church today that have the promise of being with Christ in heaven when absent from the body, 2Corthinians 5:8, the Old Testament saints looked downward to be in paradise after their death.
+Unlike the church today that has the promise of being with Christ in heaven when absent from the body, 2Corthinians 5:8, the Old Testament saints looked downward to be in paradise after their death.
 This state of the Old Testament saints persisted until the resurrection of Jesus, Matthew 27:52-53.
-The unrighteous suffered in the side of Hades that they occupied.
-Many examples are found in scripture of Old Testament saints understanding of Sheol, such as the discourse between Job with his friends wishing he had died at birth and in the ground, Job 3:11-19.
-In death, Sheol would be his home, Job 17:12-16.
-Job then spoke of his resurrection, Job 19:25-27.
-David wrote in the Psalms prophetically about a future resurrection, Psalms 16:9-11, and of the anguish of going to Sheol, Psalms 116:3-4.
-King Hezekiah pleaded for lengthening his life, Isaiah 38:17-19, and Jonah from inside the whale, Jonah 2:2, just to name a few instances that are recorded in scripture.
+Then, as revealed in scripture, when the Lord ascended up on high, He led captivity captive, and gave gifts to men, Psalms 68:18-19, Ephesians 4:8-13.
+Voices that echoed across the pages of the Old Testament, from Job’s laments, Job 3:11-19, Job 17:12-16, Job 19:25-27, to David’s Psalms, Psalms 16:9-11, Psalms 116:3-4, and even the pleas of King Hezekiah and the prayer within Jonah’s account, offer insights into the condition and separation experienced in Sheol.
+These passages collectively underscore the temporary nature of this state for the righteous.

 The two resurrections

 In the book of Daniel, the Lord revealed to him that there would be a time of great trouble, that the world would have never known until then.
 This is when Michael will stand up for the children of Israel, and they will be delivered to the end of the tribulation.
 At the conclusion of the tribulation, and after the Lord's return, the Old Testament Saints will be in resurrected bodies and claim the promises that God had made to them as a people and nation concerning the land and the kingdom of David.
-Those whose names are written in the book (of life) will be resurrected, whereas those whose name is not written in the book will be reserved for judgment at the second resurrection, Daniel 12:1-3
+Those whose names are written in the book (of life) will be resurrected, whereas those whose name is not written in the book will be reserved for judgment at the second resurrection, Daniel 12:1-3.

 • He is to write in the book all the things he observes and hears concerning the seven churches, and deliver it to them.
 But God will reveal the heavenly things “that are,” Revelation 4, to John